-Teeth can be traumatized due to a number of causes including accidental falls, motor accidents, blows during fights, sports activities etc.
+Teeth can be traumatized due to a number of causes including accidental falls, motor accidents, blows during fights, sports, etc.

 Some symptoms to indicate teeth have been traumatized are:

-- Gum tissue around tooth appears to be inflamed or swollen
+- The gum tissue around the tooth appears to be inflamed or swollen.

-- Tooth may be hypersensitive to hot or cold foods or drinks
+- The tooth may be hypersensitive to hot or cold foods or drinks.

-- Tooth does not appear to be in the original position
+- The tooth does not appear to be in the original position.

-- Tooth hurts worse when in reclining position
+- Tooth hurts worse when in a reclining position.

 * Not all of these symptoms may appear.
-ANY of these symptoms would indicate the need to call this office so your child can be examined.
-A dental exam and x rays are often needed to determine the best plan to treat the tooth.
+ANY of these symptoms would indicate the need to contact this office so your child can be examined.
+A dental exam and x-rays are often needed to determine the best plan to treat the tooth.

-If your child is in pain, please call us so we can make arrangements to make them comfortable.
-If an orthodontic appliance or retainer breaks or becomes loose please contact us as soon as possible.
+If your child is in pain, please contact us so we can make arrangements to make them comfortable.
+If an orthodontic appliance or retainer breaks or becomes loose, please contact us as soon as possible.
 Please do not attempt to remove an appliance that may be lodged in any area of the mouth or lips.